micahjwhite/hudson_valley_hikes/README.md

 # HudsonValleyHikes

-If you find yourself in New York's beautiful Hudson Valley region and fancy a light trek or tough climb, use this app to find the perfect hiking spot for you and your friends or family.
+If you find yourself in New York's beautiful Hudson Valley region and fancy a light trek or tough climb, use this app to find the perfect hiking spot and some details about it for you and your friends or family.
 No matter which side of the Hudson River you end up on, a great hike awaits!

 ## Installation